121 Beacon is located on the south side of Beacon, between Arlington and Berkeley, with 119 Beacon to the east and 125 Beacon to the west.

 On September 21, 1911, Annie Hickman transferred 121 Beacon to her sister, Nora Higginson, and on May 19, 1914, Nora Higginson transferred it back to Annie Hickman.
 At about the same time, Nora Higginson moved to 246 Newbury.
 Annie Hickman continued to live at 121 Beacon and operate it as a lodging house.

-Also among the longer-term lodgers at 121 Beacon was George Porter Fernald, an architect with the firm of Little and Browne.
+Also among the longer-term lodgers at 121 Beacon was George Porter Fernald, an artist and architect with the firm of Little and Browne.
 He lived there from about 1910 until about 1918, when he traveled to Italy where he died, in Taormina, in July of 1920.

 Annie Hickman continued to live and maintain a lodging house at 121 Beacon in 1925.
 By 1926, she had moved to 652 Columbia in Dorchester and by 1930 was living there with her sisters, Nora Higginson and Nellie Ternan.